 Thirteen months later, Charles Thomas, circulation manager of Williams & Wilkins, sent the AAI Council a promising status update on the new journal.
 The subscription list of The JI had grown to 439 with subscriptions "received from practically every foreign country," except those of the Central Powers countries of the First World War.24 The average number of new subscribers each month had increased to 20 since November 1916, and Thomas predicted that subscriptions should reach 550-600 by the end of the year.
-His final assessment of the new journal was that it "has a fine future and that it will establish itself on a substantial basis, taking care of its own expenses."25 meetings for over a year and since the functions of the society had been in a measure superceded by the American Association of Immunologists," the society wished to merge with AAI.
-An agreement was reached between the two organizations, and the proposal was put before the SSH membership that summer.
-On July 27, 1920, a quorum of SSH members voted in the
+His final assessment of the new journal was that it "has a fine future and that it will establish itself on a substantial basis, taking care of its own expenses."25

-On March 31, 1920, the AAI Council and SSH Executive Committee met at the home of AAI and SSH President Hans Zinsser in New York City.26 As SSH "had omitted its monthly
+On March 31, 1920, the AAI Council and SSH Executive Committee met at the home of AAI and SSH President Hans Zinsser in New York City.26 As SSH "had omitted its monthly ANNOUNCEMENT

-ANNOUNCEMENT